ramikham/Accelerated-Real-Time-Ray-Tracing-through-CUDA/README.md

    - Define some research questions.
    - Write the first draft of the *Abstract* of the Research Report.
+   - Update the Appendix, including equations and approporiate explanations of their implementation in the code and possibly refrences.

 Week 4
   - Work on completing the Ray Tracer by implementing the following features: